mhbeals/scissorsandpaste/Individual MD Entries/1789-12-07_Glasgow Advertiser_57.md

-*Extract of a letter from a Gentleman at Charles**Town, South Carolina, September* 2, 1789, *to a friend in Bristol.*"My inclination has taken such a stubborn longing after your side of the
+*Extract of a letter from a Gentleman at Charles**Town, South Carolina, September* 2, 1789, *toa friend in Bristol.*"My inclination has taken such a stubborn longing after your side of the
                     water, that I cannot enjoy tranquility here.
 So very wretched have I been at times, that I can hardly support the regret I feel, that I ever changed the bright and alluring varieties of cultivation